miya7090/swan/README.md

-Quick demo: import all files into Unity (tested on 2020.3.0f1) and run `Assets/TaichiCharacterPack/Viewed/taichi_viewer.unity`.
+Quick demo: import all files into Unity (tested on 2020.3.0f1) and run `Assets/TaichiCharacterPack/Viewer/taichi_viewer.unity`.

 To include emotion recognition analysis, first activate this virtual environment: `.\new_venv\Scripts\activate`, then run `OpenCVSocket/ServerForRecognition.py` in a separate terminal concurrently as the Unity project is running.

-# Table of Contents
+## Table of Contents and more details

-## Unity Project
+### Unity Project
 You'll need to import all of the below folders into Unity to run the project.

- - *Library/*, *Logs/*, *Packages/*, *ProjectSettings/*, *UserSettings/*: these are less human-readable, but contain important information for Unity to be able to correctly run the project.

  - *Assets/TaichiCharacterPack/*